tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 ## Other sources for quality

 Many other sources can inform documentation quality.
 For example, the [Good Docs project](https://thegooddocsproject.dev/) aims to create templates that incorporate best practices.
-By using the [Overview template](https://github.com/thegooddocsproject/templates/blob/v0.1/api-overview/about-overview.md), you'll automatically address the various questions and topics needed here.
+For example, by using the [Overview template](https://github.com/thegooddocsproject/templates/blob/v0.1/api-overview/about-overview.md), you'll automatically address the various questions and topics needed here.
 The project has templates for an overviews, quickstarts, reference material, discussions, how-to tasks, logging, tutorials, and more.

 Another place to look for information quality is perhaps with information typing models (Information Mapping, DITA, and more).
 But I've already surveyed the landscape sufficiently here.
-My intent is not to exhaustively survey docs on information quality.
+My intent is not to exhaustively survey research on information quality.
 As Strimling's earlier research pointed out, most people generally agree on the high-level categories.
 I want to instead provide specifics on implementation, especially for developer docs.

 ## An extremely detailed rubric

-As I indicated earlier, my goal is to create a practical guide for measuring quality.
+As indicated earlier, my goal is to create a practical guide for measuring quality.
 Instead of looking at docs against a list of general, abstract criteria, I encourage creating a series of characteristics that, if fulfilled, should lead to all the more high-level categories of the rubric automatically.
 Each of these characteristics must be specific, actionable, and unambiguous in how it would be implemented in your docs.

 To get a better sense of what I'm driving at, let's jump right into these details and continue the discussion afterward.
 Here are many ways that the more general attributes of findability, accuracy, relevance, and clarity, completeness, succinctness, etc., might be implemented in developer documentation.
 The criteria are in no particular order or weighting (more on that later).
-Also, the list shouldn't be seen as definitive or as some foolproof recipe for perfect documentation.
-Also, some points might apply more than others.
+Also, the list shouldn't be seen as definitive or as a foolproof recipe for perfect documentation.
+And some points might apply more than others, depending on your product, domain, and audience.
 Overall, these are criteria/characteristics that will likely lead to a better experience with developer docs.

 <style>
 li.checkboxListType {